 Stockton is the hub of the California Delta.
-Intersected by waterways and rivers that offer outdoor adventures, cultural centers, unique shopping and dining opportunities and family-oriented activities that appeal to almost any taste.
+It is intersected by waterways and rivers that offer outdoor adventures, cultural centers, unique shopping, and dining opportunities, and family-oriented activities that appeal to almost any taste.

 During the California Gold Rush, the city was a center for prospectors on their way to mining camps in the San Joaquin Valley.
 Later in the 19th century, Stockton became a major shipping point for the area’s agricultural products and continues to function as the center of the Central Valley’s agricultural commerce.

 Today the city of a quarter-million people and offers a myriad of activities, venues, historic sites, and attractions to the visitor.